donnemartin/system-design-primer/README.md

 ### Learn from the open source community

-This is a continually updated, open source project.
+This is a continually updated open source project.

 [Contributions](#contributing) are welcome!